 Welcome to my puzzle method development website.
 My name is Michael James Straughan and I commonly go by the username Athefre.
+I joined the puzzle community in 2005 and have focused on method development and cubing history.
 Most of my developments and ideas will be described here.
 Some of my developments are intended for speedsolving and some are interesting from a theory perspective.
 Some have even been used to set world records, such as EOLR and LEG-1.
 I have developed unique methods, steps, and techniques of my own and have also contributed to many methods such as Roux, ZZ, CFOP, 42, CEOR, and more.
-Below are some examples.

 Speed oriented developments: